threefoldtecharchive/grid3_client_go/README.md

 - ## **Grid3_go flow:**

   1. the deployment manager will be initialized with identity/network information.
-  2. deployment manager will expose the `deploy` which the user will call it and give it old/new deployments
+  2. deployment manager will expose the `Deploy` which the user will call it and give it old/new deployments
-  3. `deploy` method will do the following
+  3. `Deploy` method will do the following
      - internally call `calculateChanges` method which
-       1. loads old deployments using their ids from teh grid
+       1. loads old deployments using their ids (node id) from the grid
        2. determine which things needs to be created, updated and deleted
-     - will take the sutable action for each operation to create, update and delete
+     - will take the suitable action for each operation to create, update and delete
      - waits on them and report the state
-  4. For applying the changes we have subi and node pkgs which creates contracts/deployments on the grid
+  4. For applying the changes we have `subi` and `node` package which creates contracts/deployments on the grid
-  5. if a user wishes to apply any changes, they should provide their new state, and their current deployment ids.
+  5. if a user wants to apply any changes, they should provide their new state, and their current deployment ids.
   6. the deployment manager should be responsible of reverting the applied changes if some error happens midway.

 - ### **How the deployment manager calculates changes:**